anonyco/FastestSmallestTextEncoderDecoder/README.md

 The `nomodule` attribute prevents the script from being needlessly downloaded and executed on browsers which already support `TextEncoder` and `TextDecoder`. `nomodule` does not test for the presence of `TextEncoder` or `TextDecoder`, but it is very safe to assume that browsers advanced enough to support modules also support `TextEncoder` and `TextDecoder`.

+## EncodeInto

+See MDN here for documentation.
+For the TextEncoder.prototype.encodeInto polyfill, please use `https://dl.dropboxusercontent.com/s/i2e2rho1ohtbhfg/EncoderDecoderTogether.min.js?dl=0` for the full package, `https://dl.dropboxusercontent.com/s/nlcgzbr0ayd5pjs/FastestTextEncoderPolyfill.min.js?dl=0` for only TextEncoder and TextEncoder.prototype.encodeInto, and `npm i fastestsmallesttextencoderdecoder-encodeinto` for NodeJS, es6 modules, RequireJS, AngularJS, or whatever it is that floats your boat.

 ## RequireJS and NodeJS

 For dropping into either RequireJS or NodeJS, please use [the `fastestsmallesttextencoderdecoder` npm repository](https://npmjs.org/package/fastestsmallesttextencoderdecoder), [this minified file](https://github.com/anonyco/FastSmallTextEncoderDecoder/blob/master/NodeJS/EncoderAndDecoderNodeJS.min.js), or the corresponding [source code file](https://github.com/anonyco/FastSmallTextEncoderDecoder/blob/master/NodeJS/EncoderAndDecoderNodeJS.src.js).
 To install via npm, use the following code.